elcicd/el-CICD-docs/operating-manual.md

     ssh-keygen -b 2048 -t rsa -f 'el-cicd-config-github-deploy-key' -q -N '' -C 'Jenkins Deploy key for el-CICD-config'
 ```

+**The read-only keys are assumed to be shared among all installs of el-CICD**, regardless the type of install or number of clusters involved.
+They are read-only keys accessing projects which are mostly comprised of either OSS code or non-critical configuration, and therefore represent a low security risk at worst.

 ### GitHub Site Wide Access Token

 Create a service account for your organization on GitHub that has site wide administrator access, and then [create an access token for it](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Copy the access token to